 Then when you started school you had your hearing testing and your eyes tested to make sure that you could hear and see properly.
 Now that you are older, it’s important to check that you are growing up to be healthy.

-Everybody is a different shape and size but nowadays more and more teenagers are not as healthy as they could be.
+Everybody is a different shape and size but nowadays more and more children are not as healthy as they could be.
 Some reasons for this include:

 - The promotion and easy availability of unhealthy foods (food and drinks that are high in sugar, fat and salt)